 This year all of you did your bit to put mito on the map and help make this year’s mitochondrial disease awareness week bigger and better than ever before!

 Just as busy as our supporters were the adventurous bears who took part in our Share a Bear campaign.
-You helped them spread their message to destinations as far away as the south coast, Yorkshire and southern Scotland, and they enjoyed a variety of adventures from riding steam trains and exploring beaches to visiting theme parks and museums.
+You helped them spread their message about mitochondrial disease to destinations as far away as the south coast, Yorkshire and southern Scotland, and they enjoyed a variety of adventures from riding steam trains and exploring beaches to visiting theme parks and museums.

 One of our furry friends even ended up at the police station – helping on the night shift, not under arrest! – while several more, obviously fed up with the Great British weather, headed overseas to more exotic locations as far afield as Dublin, Cyprus and Norway.